armadillojoe/LevelGenerator/README.md

 ```

 If it is, then this level has been solved, and you can print out the number of moves it took to solve.
 (Also printing the number of states seen just for my own curiosity).
-If it is not the goal state, then we have move work to do.
+If it is not the goal state, then we have more work to do.
 We get the possible next states from this method:

 ```java
 public static Set<State> getNextStates(State curr) {